Roof Replacement Cost What to Expect in Australia

 Cost of Roofing Materials

-Material cost can be a massive part of your decision to opt for a roof replacement or repair.
+Material cost can be a massive part of your decision to opt for a replacement or repair.
 Here’s a brief cost guide on common roofing materials per square metre:

 • Steel Colorbond roof- ~$25